 Media Roundtable – The Media Roundtable consists of media, brands, and marketers coming together to change the way we express our differences in news media and opinion journalism.
 Based on proactive, direct, and collaborative engagement between brands, creators, networks, and platforms, it shifts the media incentive structure away from supporting outrage, accusation, and vilification and toward fostering truth and civility in journalism.

 Millennial Action Project (MAP) – MAP is an organization that works to create a political environment where bipartisan cooperation is restored as our nation’s governing paradigm, and our elected leaders work more closely together to address the challenges we face as a generation and as a nation.

 Mixed Company – Mixed Company is a card game creating opportunities for expansive, enthralling, and open conversations that can only be attained by breaking out of our social bubbles and interacting with strangers from diverse ethnic, religious, and political backgrounds to hear different perspectives on pressing questions.

-More in Common – More in Common is an organization that conducts research to find how people can find common ground across the political spectrum.
+More in Common – More in Common is an organization that researches how people can find common ground across the political spectrum.